jh3y/driveway/README.md

 ## timeline ordering issue
 Date ordered content is something that deserves it's own mention as this seems to be the hardest issue to tackle with implementing a pure CSS masonry layout.

-Without server side rendering or some JavaScript intervention this isn't easy with just CSS.
+Without server side rendering or some JavaScript intervention this isn't easy/possible to maintain with just CSS.
+I have put together a simple implementation that uses JavaScript that can be accessed from [this](https://github.com/jh3y/driveway/issues/10) issue.

 Date ordered content can be done but it is when we try and make this content responsive that we hit a stumbling block as the order is lost between viewports.